We’re serving up a double dose of crafty goodness this week with another amazing craft tutorial from Eva Monleón.

 Now it’s time to decorate the jar.
 You can keep things simple by gluing pom pons, wiggle eyes, and felt to the jar.
 Download the template here and choose the design you like the most.

-If you’re feeling more adventurous, paint some funny faces!
+If you’re feeling adventurous, paint some funny faces!
 I recommend using acrylic paint on the enameled top.
 That way, you can easily rub off any mistakes with your finger.
 After painting, varnish it once to protect the finish.

 Be sure to snap a quick picture and share the results when you’re finished, we’d love to see your work!